galenmckinley/galenmckinley.github.io/_posts/2019-3-15-blogbylauren.md

 ---
-title: Interview with Lauren Moseley
+title: Lauren on supporting women in STEM
 category:
 excerpt: Interview with Lauren Moseley about women in science
 feature_text: <h1 style="color:Black;"> Lauren on supporting women in STEM </h1>